weaverryan/sfDoctrineActAsTaggablePlugin/README.markdown

     // this will return all the objects that are at least tagged with 2 tags in the
     // list "tata", "titi", "tutu", and "toto".
     $objects = PluginTagTable::getObjectTaggedWith('tata, titi, tutu, toto', array('nb_common_tags' => 2));

+### Adding tags to forms

+Adding a tag widget to your forms is easy.
+From inside your form, simply do the following:

+    public function configure()
+    {
+      $this->addTagsField();
+    }

+This will add a widget and a validator for a field called `tags`.
+This field will automatically populate and save correctly.
+If you'd like to configure the widget and validator used in this method, simply override the default configuration provided in the plugin's `app.yml`:

+    all:
+      sf_doctrine_taggable:
+        widget:
+          class:     sfWidgetFormInputText
+          options:   []
+        validator:
+          class:     sfValidatorString
+          options:   []

 ### Tags cloud generation ###
 The plugin also proposes methods and helpers for generating tags cloud: